Founder of The Employee Engagement Awards increases shareholding to 90%

 CEO and Founder, Matt Manners announced today that he has completed the purchase of the 10% minority shareholding of James Murphy.
 This brings his own stake in the business to 90%.

-Commenting on the share purchase, Matt Manners said: “Having fully funded The Employee Engagement Awards since I founded it, I am delighted to raise my stake as we enter our next stage of development and growth.”
+Commenting on the share purchase, Matt Manners said: “Having funded The Employee Engagement Awards since I founded it, I am delighted to raise my stake as we enter our next stage of development and growth.”

 Under his stewardship, The EE Awards now has a presence on four continents in less than three years.
 It continues to grow strongly, with entries in the North America doubling in 2017.